StartBlogWebsite maintenanceWhat fonts are used for headings and text on our site?

 the toolbox is opened:

 The developer tools (also developer tools, tools for developers or development tools).
-A part of the screen is now taken up by a - at first glance quite confusing - field.
-A menu bar and various source code outputs are typically visible.
+Part of the screen is now taken up by what at first glance appears to be a rather confusing field.
+A menu bar and various source code outputs can typically be seen.

 every toolbox, a question of targeted application.
 First step for us